FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

    This produces a file called ``ContextPollution.fst.hints``

-   The format of a hints file is an internal and subject to change, but it is a textual format and you can roughly see what it contains.
+   The format of a hints file is internal and subject to change, but it is a textual format and you can roughly see what it contains.
 Here's a fragment from it: